 Territorial and Rural Development – Land:

 Land is at the center of many development challenges.
 Estimates suggest that around 30% of land rights are registered or recorded worldwide.
 The World Bank is working to address land tenure insecurity through land administration projects, analytical work, and technical assistance.
-The Bank pays particular attention to the land rights of smallholders, women, Indigenous Peoples, and their economic empowerment.
+The World Bank actively works with countries and partners worldwide to ensure women’s equal access and secure rights to land and property.
+The World Bank also supports the land rights of smallholders and Indigenous Peoples, displaced people, and refugees.

-The Bank is currently working in 48 countries, with a current investment of approximately $1 billion in commitments, impacting millions of land tenure holders in Africa, Asia, Eastern Europe and Central Asia, Latin America, and the Middle East and North Africa.
+The World Bank is working on land tenure as well as land and geospatial infrastructure and systems in dozens of countries across the world, with an investment of approximately $1.5 billion in commitments, impacting millions of land holders in Africa, Asia, Eastern Europe and Central Asia, Latin America, and the Middle East and North Africa.

 The World Bank is increasingly working to open land and geospatial datasets for acceleration of growth.
 The Bank is also preparing a “Land 2030 Global Initiative” to enhance the commitment of countries and mobilize resources to achieve ambitious targets of securing land and property rights by 2030.